-(a) Contracts for Architectural, Engineering and Land Surveying Services and Related Services are designated as a special class of Personal Services Contracts, defined in ORS 279C.100 (5), and that definition applies only to ORS 279C.100 to 279C.125.
-Contracts for Architectural, Engineering and Land Surveying Services and Related Services are not subject to the provisions of rule CCR.250 of the Community College Rules of Procurement, but are, instead, subject to the provisions of Division 48 of the Oregon Attorney General's Model Public Contract Rules as adopted by the College, and the Community College Rules of Procurement adopted by the College, excluding rule CCR.250.
+(a) Contracts for Architectural, Engineering, Photogrammetric Mapping, Transportation Planning, Land Surveying Services, or Related Services are designated as a special class of Personal Services Contracts, defined in ORS 279C.100 (5), and that definition applies only to ORS 279C.100 to 279C.125.
+Contracts for Architectural, Engineering, Photogrammetric Mapping, Transportation Planning, Land Surveying Services, or Related Services are not subject to the provisions of rule CCR.250 of the Community College Rules of Procurement, but are, instead, subject to the provisions of Division 48 of the Oregon Attorney General's Model Public Contract Rules as adopted by the College, and the Community College Rules of Procurement adopted by the College, excluding rule CCR.250.